 As You Arrive at the Port of Entry

 All visitors entering the United States must state their reason for wishing to enter the country.
 You will also be asked to provide information about your final destination.
 It is important for J-1 Visa holders to tell the CBP Officer that they will be an exchange visitor.
 F-1 Students must tell the CBP Officer that they will be a student.
-Be prepared to include the name and address of the school program where you will enroll/participate.
+Have the name and address of the school program where you will enroll/participate.

 Once your inspection is successfully completed:

-- The inspecting officer will stamp your passport with date and port of entry information.
-The officer will also write the classification being given which should be F1 or J1 and valid until D/S meaning duration of status
+- The inspecting officer may stamp your passport and write the classification being given which should be F1 or J1 and valid until D/S meaning duration of status

 If the CBP officer at the port of entry cannot initially verify your information or you do not have all of the required documentation, you may be directed to an interview area known as “secondary inspection.”
 Secondary inspection allows inspectors to conduct additional research in order to verify information without causing delays for other arriving passengers.

 The CBP officer will first attempt to verify the status of F-1 or J-1 visa holders by using the Student and Exchange and Visitor Information System (SEVIS).
-In the event that the CBP officer needs to verify your admission/participation with your sponsoring school or program, the school may be called.
+Your sponsoring school or program may be called if the CBP officer needs to verify your admission.

-Under certain circumstances, the CBP officer may issue a “Notice to Student or Exchange Visitor” Form (I-515A), which authorizes temporary admission into the United States.
-If you are admitted with the Form I-515A, bring this to the attention of the Office of International Programs International Student Advisor so that proper documentation can be submitted by the deadline.
+The CBP officer may issue a “Notice to Student or Exchange Visitor” Form (I-515A), which authorizes temporary admission into the United States.
+If you are admitted with the Form I-515A, bring this to the attention of the ISSS International Student Advisor so that proper documentation can be submitted by the deadline.

 I-94 Arrival/ Departure Record

-The I-94 is the Arrival / Departure Record, in either paper or electronic format and serves as an official record of where and when non-U.S. citizens entered the country.
-It also gives the classification and the date by which the visitor may stay.
-Most Arrival/Departure records are electronically created and must be printed by the foreign visitor after arrival.
-Those entering by land are still provided a paper form and generally the CBP Officer attaches it to the visitor’s passport.
-It is important to verify that your I-94 information is correct and to print out this record after your arrival.
-To access the I-94, follow the instructions at: https://i94.cbp.dhs.gov/I94/request.html
+The I-94 Arrival / Departure Record serves as an official record of where and when non-U.S. citizens entered the country.
+It gives the classification and the date by which the visitor may stay.
+Verify that your I-94 information is correct and print out this record after your arrival.
+Access your I-94 at: https://i94.cbp.dhs.gov/I94/#/home